 Dean Campbell is the Director of Public Affairs and Project Communications for Savannah River Remediation, the liquid waste contractor at the Savannah River Site (SRS).
 He focuses on external and internal communications; government affairs at the local, state and federal levels; community relations; and media relations.

 Mr. Campbell joined Westinghouse Savannah River Company in 1989 and has held a number of positions of increasing responsibility in the Public Affairs field at SRS.

 Wyatt Clark is the Senior Vice President of Environmental Management Operations for SRNS.
 He is responsible for the safe execution of all environmental management operations at SRS.

-Clark has 31 years of management experience in the areas of project management, operations, engineering, and maintenance within complex, high-hazard nuclear chemical facilities.
+Clark is a Chemical Engineer with 36 years of experience in the areas of project management, operations, engineering, and maintenance within complex, high-hazard nuclear chemical facilities.

 Dr. Paul Cloessner

 Paul Cloessner is the Vice President, NNSA Chief Business Officer for Savannah River Nuclear Solutions (SRNS).
 He is responsible for leadership of the NNSA programs, projects, finance and business services.